aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/delete/_index.md

 ﻿---
-title: "Delete a bookmark from a Word Document"
+title: "Delete a bookmark from a Word document"
+second_title: " online"
+articleTitle: "Delete a bookmark"
+linktitle: "Delete a bookmark"
 type: docs
 url: /bookmarks/delete/
-description: "Delete a bookmark from a Word Document"
+description: "Delete a bookmark from a Word document programmatically via Cloud API."
 weight: 40
 ---

 This REST API deletes a bookmark by its name from a Word document.
 It takes the document file and the bookmark name as inputs.

-## Delete a bookmark from a Word Document REST API
+## Delete a bookmark from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|